jordandelaney2018/KF6018_Semester-2-Group-Assignment/README.md

 ### Andrew Patton 16007006

 * Archery minigame
-  Player can shoot targets by grabbing an arrow from their quiver (touch their shoulder)
+  * Player can shoot targets with a bow&arrow
 * Sling ring (Dr Strange)
-  Player can use circular motion to signal they want to return to the main menu
+  * Player can use circular motion to signal they want to return to the main menu

 ### Luke Phillips 14015821